-- All lines of enquiry will need to be agreed with by the ALDCS through their regular meeting, or by their nominated representative (currently Ben Byrne, Strategic Lead for the London innovation and Improvement Alliance); - Local Authority DPOs will have the option to subscribe to a regular update letting them know what lines of enquiry are being pursued and how they relate to the purpose, and we will maintain regular contact with IGfL to allow them to scrutinise the work. - A summary of each enquiry (although not the outputs) will be publicly logged on the LIIA website, with the purpose it relates to.
+- All lines of enquiry will need to be agreed with by the ALDCS through their regular meeting, or by their nominated representative (currently Ben Byrne, Strategic Lead for the London innovation and Improvement Alliance); - Local Authority DPOs will have the option to subscribe to a regular update letting them know what lines of enquiry are being pursued and how they relate to the purpose, and we will maintain regular contact with IGfL to allow them to scrutinise the work - A summary of each enquiry (although not the outputs) will be publicly logged on the LIIA website, with the purpose it relates to

-4.4 Have individuals been informed about the proposed use of their personal or special categories of personal data?
+That the purpose it relates to 4.4 Have individuals been informed about the proposed use of their personal or special categories of personal data?
 Yes/No For example, do the organisations/partners listed in section 3.1 have updated Fair Processing Notice available to patients on their websites?
-TBC Participating boroughs will need to review their fair processing notices as per the guidance in Appendix 3 4.5 How will you help to support the rights of individuals?
+TBC Participating boroughs will need to review their fair processing notices as per the gu Appendix 3 idance in 4.5 How will you help to support the rights of individuals?
 Processor obligations are addressed in 7.5 of the DSA 4.6 Are arrangements in place for recognising and responding to Subject Access Requests (SARs)?
-Yes/No If no, please describe how rights are exercised.
+Yes/No Yes If no, please describe how rights are exercised.
 If Yes, please detail.
-Yes Each Local Authority (Controller) will be responsible for managing Subject Access Request through their internal corporate procedures.
-Processor responsibilities to assist with Data Subject Rights requests is addressed in 7.5 of the DSA.
-4.7 Will the processing of data include automated individual decision-making, including profiling?
-Yes/No If yes, please outline the profiling processes, the legal basis underpinning the process, and the rights of the data subject No vill be no machine learning, no automated decision making, and no attempts to suppo about an individual case. ort decision 4.8 Will individuals be asked for consent for their information to be processed/shared?
+Each Local Authority (Controller) will be responsible for managing Subject Access R through their internal corporate procedures.
+Processor responsibilities to assist with Subject Rights requests is addressed in 7.5 of the DSA 4.7 Will the processing of data include automated individual decision-making, including profiling?
+Yes/No If yes, please outline the profiling processes, the legal basis underpinning the process, and the rights of the data subject No Childre ere are prior concerns about the use of machine learning and automated decision makers.
+Services, and so these have been placed out of scope.
+This scope restriction will look between data controllers and the data processor.
+4.8 Will individuals be asked for consent for their information to be processed/shared?
 Yes/No If no, list the reason for not gaining consent e.g. relying on other lawful basis, consent is implied where it is informed.
-Relying on other lawful basis
+No Relying on other lawful basis 4.9 Yes/No